knoepdan/CyberSecRappi/specialTopics/Important tools/AndroidTools.md

     - `exit` -> return to normal shell
 - `adb install myAndroidapp.apk` -> will install android application
 - `adb uninstall org.bfe.crackmesimple` -> uninstalls android app (attention: full package name is needed)
+- `adb reverse tcp:9000 tcp:443` -> port forwarding.
+On laptop (where adb runs) we have a service running on port 443.
+On the connected android phone, we now forward request on port 9000 to the port 443 on the service.
+So to access the service on the laptop (443), one has to call https://localhost:9000 on the phone

 Basic usage: `apktools d apkFile.apk` -> will unpack/decode apk file and write it into a folder